algorandfoundation/puya-ts/docs/_md/documents/documents/Program-Structure.md

 ### Application State

 Application state for a contract can be defined by declaring instance properties on a contract class using the relevant state proxy type.
-In the case of `GlobalState` it is possible to define an `initialValue` for the field.
+In the case of `GlobalState`, it is possible to define an `initialValue` for the field.
 The logic to set this initial value will be injected into the contract's constructor.
 Global and local state keys default to the property name, but can be overridden with the `key` option.
 Box proxies always require an explicit key.

 ```ts
 import { Contract, uint64, bytes, GlobalState, LocalState, Box } from '@algorandfoundation/algorand-typescript'